Cerro Autana: Description

-Cerro Autana as other table-top mountains in the region is the remains of a large sandstone plateau that once covered the granite basement complex between the north border of the Amazon Basin and the Orinoco, between the Atlantic coast and the Rio Negro.
-The table-mountain topography is formed as water percolates along joints and bedding planes, the siliceous cement dissolves, quartzite disaggregates and large blocks collapse which accumulate in the foot of the scarps.
+Cerro Autana like other table-top mountains in the region is the remains of a large sandstone plateau that once covered the granite basement complex between the north border of the Amazon Basin and the Orinoco, between the Atlantic coast and the Rio Negro.
+The table-mountain topography is formed as water percolates along joints and bedding planes, the siliceous cement dissolves, quartzite disaggregates, and large blocks collapse which accumulate in the foot of the scarps.
 The percolating water forms large and intricate cave systems, which frequently emerge in the scarp zone as high waterfalls.

 Although composed of nearly horizontal strata of sandstone, Autana contains caves and other karst formations, which are rare in rocks other than limestones.
 These formations are the result of the dissolution of cemented sandstone which contain parts with certain ratios of limestone and parts with a higher proportion of calcium carbonate.
 This process leaves large empty spaces which in Cerro Autana form interconnected caverns and a lounge with a domed ceiling.
-This vaulted living room has two unequal openings that pierce the hill side to side and lean out as a form of balcony in the vertical walls of the mountain.
+This vaulted living room has two unequal openings that pierce the hill from side to side and lean out as a form of balcony in the vertical walls of the mountain.
 One of these openings, although elongated, is so small that it is indistinguishable from below.
 Some of the cavernous passages have collapsed in recent years.
 A particular alumino-nitrate found in the main cave is sveite, named after the Sociedad Venezolana de Espeleologia whose members collected the first samples.

 The caves were first reached by Charles Brewer-Carías and David Nott in 1970 when they landed on the summit by helicopter and descended using ropes and a caving ladder.
-It was first climbed by Stephen Platt, David Nott, Wilmer Perez and Carlos Reyes in 1974 via the 2000 ft North Ridge.
+It was first climbed by Stephen Platt, David Nott, Wilmer Perez, and Carlos Reyes in 1974 via the 2000 ft North Ridge.
 The ascent took three days and the party spent four days mapping the caves before descending by abseil.
-A team of skydivers and film-makers made tandem parachute jumps onto the summit in 1985, producing a documentary called "Skydive to Autana".
+A team of skydivers and filmmakers made tandem parachute jumps onto the summit in 1985, producing a documentary called "Skydive to Autana".